Rangoric/rangoric.github.io/README.md

 Generally you can just use the website.
 If you want to pull it down locally or fork it to make it your own...

-- About Me folder contents should be deleted, it lacks a license and so needs specific permission.
-You can fill it with your own data though, so no need to delete the folder itself.
+- Delete the following folders:
+  - `src/pages/about-me/*`
+  - `src/pages/resume/*`
+  - `static/*` -> Or replace the data in there with your own.
-- Blog folder has a license that allows it to stay.
+    - This folder has a CNAME file for Github to set the url of the Github Pages
+    - It also has a Google identification file.
+- Remove my name from the top of this file and from `src/pages/index.js`
 - The MIT license can be changed to add your name and copyright notice.
-- You will likely want to update some of the text to be more you.
-Like my name at the top of this file and references to 'Rangoric', you likely want your own flair there.
+- Have at it.

 ## Automation